Ranks and insignia of the other ranks of the RAF: Warrant officers

-In 1933, the ranks of Sergeant Major 1st Class and Sergeant Major 2nd Class were renamed Warrant Officer Class I and Warrant Officer Class II to put them in line with the Army.
-In 1939, the rank of Warrant Officer II was abolished and the rank of Warrant Officer I was renamed Warrant Officer.
-RAF Warrant Officers were given equivalent status to the continuing Army rank of Warrant Officer Class I.
+In 1933, the ranks of Sergeant major 1st class and Sergeant major 2nd class were renamed Warrant officer class I and Warrant officer class II to put them in line with the Army.
+In 1939, the rank of Warrant officer class II was abolished and the rank of Warrant officer class I was renamed Warrant officer.
+RAF warrant officers were given equivalent status to the continuing army rank of Warrant officer class I.

 Aircrew

 On 1 July 1946, NCOs serving as aircrew were assigned different rank badges which distinguished them from ORs in ground trades.
 The new ranks were: